-Please join us in the SIGGRAPH 2022 Art Gallery at the Vancouver Convention Centre.
+Please join us in the SIGGRAPH 2023 Art Gallery in Los Angeles.

-SIGGRAPH 2022 will gather in person in Vancouver and virtually.
-We look forward to celebrating 49 years of advancements in computer graphics and interactive techniques.
+Celebrate computer graphics excellence at SIGGRAPH 2023, taking place in Los Angeles and online starting 6 August.
+We look forward to celebrating 50 years of advancements in computer graphics and interactive techniques.
 We are excited you are submitting your work for consideration.

 For more information about uploading files for your submission, please see the “Uploading Files” tab in the Submissions FAQ.